zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed "activityIsChanging" headless client error
 - Fixed intel tables hanging in the air on dedicated servers
 - Fixed cost-free custom outposts on dedicated server
-- Fixed inability to cancel outpost task on dedicated server
+- Fixed inability to cancel outpost task on dedicated servers
+- Fixed script A3A_template_Inv error on rebel airstrike on dedicated servers
 - Civilians will no longer spawn in cities destroyed by Invaders
+- Enemy squad will no longer spawn in difficult variant of Deliver Supplies mission for friendly cities
 - UAV Flyby Rivals event strike notification distance increased from 25 meters to 35 meters to give players a little bit more time to react
 - Reduced probability of Mechanized Airborne QRF
 - Improved Mechanized Airborne QRF attacking behaviour